MetOffice/CDDS/docs/operational_procedure/cmip6.md

 ## Create the request configuration file

-The request configuration file is constructed from information in the `rose-suite.info` files within each suite.
+The request configuration file is constructed from information in the `rose-suite.info` files within each workflow.

 !!! important
     If the `rose-suite.info` file contains incorrect information, this will be propagated through CDDS.
 As such it is